Wake up! It’s Medication Time!

 Before you even say it.
-Or think it.
+Or think about it.
 NO. I am not saying the Commercial team is crazy.
 Quite the opposite in fact!
 They are my favorite business partners – sharp, savvy and charming.
 But they are tough too, and rightfully so as they have a very important job – drive the company’s growth.
-So after a over a decade dedicated in supporting them, it’s why I consider them my favorite business partners.
-But back to the cuckoo’s nest.
+After a decade dedicated in supporting them, it’s why I consider them my favorite business partners.
+But back to the one who flew over the cuckoo’s nest.

-So then what’s this all about?
-Well in short it’s about a journey that I’ve had in supporting Commercial Organizations.
+Then what’s this all about?
+Well, in short, it’s about a journey that I’ve had in supporting Commercial Organizations.
 But it’s all in hopes that it can help at least one Category Manager who is about to support the Commercial function for the first time.
 By sharing a few lessons that I have learned, it can help someone else can skip the shock therapy, lobotomization and mercy death at the end.

 The answer is simple.
 People have a lot harder time saying no when you are face to face.
-Doctors, nurses or anyone else in the field that are being “sold to” are no different.
+Doctors, nurses, or anyone else in the field that are being “sold to” are no different.
 It’s just too easy to delete an email or hang up the phone.
 It’s like locking a door in the mental ward.
-You can shut someone out pretty easily.
-But when the doors open, you may not be as tough as you think you are when you have to look people in they eye.
+You can shut someone out easily.
+But when the doors open, you may not be as tough as you think you are when you must look people in the eye.
 Especially those who may try to choke you to death.

 In any type of organization, demanding something from the person in power typically doesn’t work.
 And I haven’t met someone yet who likes being told what to do at work or to be made to feel like they are six years old.